Ghost symmetry of the discrete KP hierarchy: Abstract

 \section{Abstract}

-In this paper, we define the $S$ function and ghost symmetry for the discrete KP hierarchy.
-By spectral representation of Baker-Akhiezer function and adjoint Baker-Akhiezer function, we derive ghost flow of eigenfunction and adjoint eigenfunction.
+In this paper, with the help of the $S$ function and ghost symmetry for the discrete KP hierarchy which is a semi-discrete version of the KP hierarchy, the ghost flow on its eigenfunction(adjoint eigenfunction) and the spectral representation of its Baker-Akhiezer function and adjoint Baker-Akhiezer function are derived.
 From these observations above, some important distinctions between the discrete KP hierarchy and KP hierarchy are shown.
-Also we give ghost flow on tau function and another kind of proof of ASvM formula of the discrete KP hierarchy.
+Also we give the ghost flow on the tau function and another kind of proof of the ASvM formula of the discrete KP hierarchy.

 Mathematics Subject Classifications(2000).
-37K05, 37K10, 37K20.\\ Keywords: the discrete KP hierarchy, Baker-Akhiezer function, ghost symmetry, spectral representation, ASvM formula.\\
+37K05, 37K10, 37K20.\\ Keywords: the discrete KP hierarchy, Baker-Akhiezer function, ghost symmetry, spectral representation, ASvM formula.\\ \allowdisplaybreaks